Delesha Miller Carpenter, Ph.D., M.S.P.H.

 Adjunct Assistant Professor, Health Behavior

 2214 Kerr Hall, , CB# 7573, Chapel Hill, NC, 27599, , One University Heights, , CB# 2125, Asheville, NC, 28804

 Carpenter has published more than 100 peer-reviewed articles on the topics of pediatric asthma, patient-provider communication, the effects of conflicting medication information on medication adherence, and evaluating the impact of technology on patient outcomes.
-She has received funding to support her research from a diverse body of funders, including the American Lung Association, Arthritis Foundation, NIH, NSF, the Veteran’s Administration, and start-up companies.
+She has received funding to support her research from a diverse body of funders, including the American Lung Association, American Foundation for Suicide Prevention, Arthritis Foundation, NIH, NSF, the Veteran’s Administration, and startup companies.

 American Foundation for Suicide Prevention (PIs: Carpenter/Lavigne); Role: Lead PI

 Developing and evaluating a scalable suicide prevention gatekeeper training program for community pharmacy staff

 Our goal is to increase the number of community pharmacy staff who complete suicide prevention gatekeeper training.
 We will co-develop and evaluate a suicide prevention training module with community pharmacy stakeholders.